How to Say "The horse will go to the bridge tomorrow" in Korean | (으)로 Grammar

 What does "The horse will go to the bridge tomorrow" mean in Korean?

-The Korean sentence "말이 내일 다리로 갈 거예요." translates to "The horse will go to the bridge tomorrow." in English. "말이 내일 다리로 갈 거예요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "말이 내일 다리로 갈 거예요." translates to "The horse will go to the bridge tomorrow." in English.
+At the A1-A2 level, "말이 내일 다리로 갈 거예요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the horse will go to the bridge tomorrow" — comes through clearly.

 Pronunciation guide: mali naeil dariro gal geoyeyo.